ThreatConnect-Inc/threatconnect-developer-docs/python_sdk.rst

 Group <#disassociate-group>`__, `Disassociate
-Indicator <#disassociate-indicator>`__, and `Disassociate Victim <#disassociate-victim>`__ methods, as well as explanations of the code, are provided in the following section .
+Indicator <#disassociate-indicator>`__, and `Disassociate Victim <#disassociate-victim>`__ methods, as well as explanations of the code, are provided in the following section.

 Associate Group
 ---------------